 With so many impactful findings coming out of the College of Medicine, we are delighted to showcase some of the more significant research publications.
 On a periodic basis, COM leadership selects papers to highlight from nominations for publications that have appeared in high impact journals with an MUSC faculty member as first or last author.
 Read more about the Research Excellence Award criteria and nominations.

-Congratulations to the to the Fall 2019 recipients of College of Medicine Research Excellence Awards.
+Congratulations to the Winter 2020 recipients of College of Medicine Research Excellence Awards.

 Carol L. Wagner, MD, Professor of Pediatrics, and co-investigators Danforth A. Newton, PhD, and John E. Baatz, PhD, were recognized for their work and article, “Vitamin D binding protein polymorphisms significantly impact vitamin D status in children," published in Nature: Pediatric Research February 2, 2019.